zehaoj/katacoda-scenarios/sentry-101/step3.md

     traces_sample_rate=1.0,
 )
 ```
-Keep in mind that this `init` part must remained exist during the whole scenario so that Sentry SDK knows where to send events.
+Keep in mind that **this `init` part must remained to exist during the whole scenario** so that Sentry SDK knows where to send events.

 ## Verify
 This snippet includes an intentional error, so you can test that everything is working as soon as you set it up.
 Copy this in the `test.py`{{open}} under the code from configuration: